The Titanic struggle between the British Grand Fleet and the German High Seas Fleet on 31st May 1916

 - SMS Schleswig-Holstein fired the first naval shot of the Second World War bombarding Danzig on 1st September 1939 (see the picture by Claus Bergen in Battle of Jutland Part I).

-- Flight Lieutenant Rutland who flew the seaplane reconnaissance in the opening minutes of the battle (see Battle of Jutland Part II) was awarded the DSC.
+- Flight Lieutenant Rutland, who flew the seaplane reconnaissance in the opening minutes of the battle (see Battle of Jutland Part II), was awarded the DSC.
 His seaplane was destroyed during the Blitz in 1940.
-The remains are in the Fleet Air Arm Museum.
+The remains of the seaplane are in the Fleet Air Arm Museum.

 Bodies of British and German sailors were washed ashore over the days following the Battle of Jutland at Väderöbod north of Gothenberg in Sweden.
 British casualties are now buried in the Commonwealth War Graves Commission Kvlberg Cemetery near Gothenburg.

-- Commander Hubert Dannreuther RN the sole surviving officer from HMS Invincible received the DSO, the French Croix de Chevalier de La Legion d’Honneur and the Russian Order of St Anne 3rd Class (with swords).
-Dannreuther the Gunnery Control Officer on Invincible was blown clear from his position at the top of the ship when she exploded.
-Moments before the end Admiral Hood called out to Dannreuther commending him on his shooting.
-Dannreuther was Gunnery Control Officer on Invincible at the Battle of Heligoland Bight and at the Battle of the Falkland Islands when Admiral Sturdee’s ships sank the German Squadron of Admiral Graf von Spee comprising the Scharnhorst, Gneisenau, Leipzig and Nürnberg, Dresden escaping to be caught in 1915.
+- Commander Hubert Dannreuther RN, the sole surviving officer from HMS Invincible, received the DSO, the French Croix de Chevalier de La Legion d’Honneur and the Russian Order of St Anne 3rd Class (with swords).
+Dannreuther, the Gunnery Control Officer on Invincible, was blown clear from his position at the top of the ship when she exploded.
+Moments before the end, Admiral Hood called out to Dannreuther commending him on his shooting.
+Dannreuther was Gunnery Control Officer on Invincible at the Battle of Heligoland Bight, and at the Battle of the Falkland Islands, when Admiral Sturdee’s ships sank the German Squadron of Admiral Graf von Spee, comprising the Scharnhorst, Gneisenau, Leipzig and Nürnberg; the light cruiser Dresden escaping to be caught in 1915.